 She killed herself because (or for) Hughes.

 Claims like these, though kind of directed at ‘shaming’ Hughes, to me come across as demeaning to Plath.
 First of all, she wasn’t a love-struck Juliet figure who killed herself because a man left her.
 She was a very intelligent woman, and had a history of mental illness and suicide attempts.
-This claim comes from a reductive understanding of Plath, and a reductive understanding of mental illness.
+Claiming she ‘killed herself for Hughes’ or to prove a point comes from a reductive understanding of Plath, and a reductive understanding of mental illness.